 Correct me if I’m wrong, but Trello seems more compact in wrapping up features.
 Its user interface looks minimalistic with only ‘Boards’, ‘Home’ and ‘Teams’ tabs.

-In Asana, many more tabs like ‘Favorites’ and ‘Portfolios’ come up right after signing in.
+In Asana, many more tabs like ‘Inbox’ and ‘Portfolios’ come up right after signing in.
 I remember it confused me a bit when I first explored the tool.
 However, I’m sure that devoted Asana users totally accept and praise the tool’s UI.

 Now, in what way can we adjust the tools for our needs?

 In Trello, you can change your Boards’ background by choosing a specific colour or any other customized picture.

 In Asana, you can change the background for your profile, but not for a particular project (at least using Freemium plan).

 Choosing your profile background in Asana

 For projects in Asana, you can set highlight colors.

 Before we talk about distinctions, let’s briefly review the key functionality of the tools for those unfamiliar with it.
 It might help us to better understand the differences.

 If you already know the ropes when it comes to Asana or Trello, you can scroll down to the next section: ‘3 basic differences in features.’